-Modulus of a complex number gives the distance of the complex number from the origin in the argand plane, whereas the conjugate of a complex number gives the reflection of the complex number about the real axis in the argand plane.
-In this section, we will discuss the modulus and conjugate of a complex number along with a few solved examples.
+The modulus of a complex number gives the distance of the complex number from the origin in the Argand plane, whereas the conjugate of a complex number gives the reflection of the complex number about the real axis in the Argand plane.
+In this section, we will discuss the modulus and conjugate of a complex number, along with a few solved examples.

 Conjugate of a Complex Number

 The conjugate of a complex number z = x + iy is denoted by

 The geometrical representation of the complex number is shown in the figure given below:

 Properties of the Conjugate of a Complex Number

 Below are some properties of the conjugate of complex numbers, along with their proof.